 DW: short for "dual-wield," meaning characters that base their weaponry around equipping two one-handed weapons.

 DW Visa:vanilla - stands for "Dual-wield Visa Cards" (see: 'DW'), referring to players who predominantly use credit cards to buy gear from the RMAH (see: 'RMAH').
 Sometimes also called "DW Mastercards," "DW Credit Cards," "DW AMex," etc.

 e: short for "elite."
 Players within co-op games will usually type "e" to notify their party members of elite packs.
 Also applies for champions and rares.
 See: '1.'

 EA: short for "Energy Armor," an armor ability specific to the wizard class.
+Also short for "Elemental Arrow," a demon hunter skill.
 Not to be confused with Electronic Arts.

 EDPS: short for "effective damage per second," or the realistic total damage done per second by a character.
 This is calculated simply by taking the total damage done by a character to one target (usually of high health total) and dividing it over a set period of time, usually 60 seconds.
 See: 'DPS' and 'Sheet DPS.'

 EF: short for "Echoing Fury," a legendary one-handed mace known for its high chance to Fear enemies on hit.